labeattie/testpreviewsite/_posts/2022-01-18-getting-started-in-vba.md

 do while cells(rw,10).value <> ""
 ```

 This is the beginning of a loop, and I will explain it shortly, but first, I recommend always closing any loop as soon as you type out the start of it.
 To do that, in a line just before "End Sub", type "loop".
-Lastly, it's good style to indent within a loop, so we will select our two lines within the loop by clicking and dragging over both, and pressing "tab".
+Lastly, it's good style to indent within a loop, so we will select our two lines within the loop by highlighting some of both lines, and pressing "tab".

-Ok now we will go over what we type to start this loop.
+Ok now we will go over what we typed to start this loop.
 You might be able to work through it just by sight. "" means a cell is empty in VBA, so this loop says it will do whatever is inside the loop until the cell located at row "rw" and column 10 is empty.

 So are we done?
-Not quite yet, as you might imagine, since we currently never change the value of rw and we never delete our "a" input in cell J5, this loop would run forever.
+Not quite yet.
+As you might imagine, since we currently never change the value of rw and we never delete our "a" input in cell J5, this loop would run forever.
 What we really want is to work our way down the input chart until the end of it, which we can do by increasing the value of rw by 1 each time.
 To accomplish this we simply add "rw=rw+1" above the line with "Loop".
 Now finally, your code should look like this:

 ```visualbasic
 Sub moving_load()